inlab-geo/cofi/doc/getting-started.rst

 Self-defined inversion problem
 ------------------------------

-To define a custom problem from scratch, there are 4 possible layers, depending the level of flexibility you want.
+To define a custom problem from scratch, there are 4 possible tiers, depending the level of flexibility you want.

-Layer 0
+Tier 3

 .. code-block:: python